Solar Incentives by State

 With ample sunshine and little shade, Texas is tailor-made for rooftop solar.
 However, most incentives are implemented at the local and utility level as opposed to the state level, so it’s worth taking an extra minute to research incentives for your area.

-The City of Sunset Valley offers a rebate of $1.00 per Watt of solar capacity installed, up to $3,000.
+City of Sunset Valley’s Solar Energy Conservation Rebate City of Sunset Valley $1.00 per watt of solar capacity installed up to $3,000

 Most solar incentives in Texas are distributed at the utility level.
 These include:

-• San Marco Electric Utility (SMTX) solar PV rebate worth up to $2,500
+Solar PV Rebate San Marcos Electric Utility (SMTX) Rebate worth up to $2,500

-• Denton Municipal Electric (DME) solar rebate with an average award amount of $4,000
+Denton Municipal Electric (DME) solar rebate Denton Municipal Electric (DME) Solar rebate with an average award amount of $4,000

-• New Braunfels Utilities solar rebate worth up to $3,000
+New Braunfels Utilities solar rebate New Braunfels Utilities Solar rebate worth up to $3,000

 Virginia solar incentives